coltongrainger/blog/index.md

 Fall 2018, I will be joining the University of Colorado in Boulder as a PhD student in Mathematics.
 I received my bachelor's degree from The College of Idaho in 2016.

-My research interests are in algebraic topology, namely persistent homology and the design of algorithms for topological data analysis.
+My research interests are in algebraic topology, namely applications of persistent homology and the design of algorithms for topological data analysis.
 See also my [personal statement](/personal-statement).

 ## Summary of What I Worked on: April 2018